Enhancing Descriptive Image Quality Assessment with A Large-scale Multi-modal Dataset

 @article{depictqa_v2,

-author={You, Zhiyuan and Gu, Jinjin and Li, Zheyuan and Cai, Xin and Zhu, Kaiwen and Dong, Chao and Xue, Tianfan},
+author={You, Zhiyuan and Gu, Jinjin and Cai, Xin and Li, Zheyuan and Zhu, Kaiwen and Dong, Chao and Xue, Tianfan},

 }

-@article{depictqa_v1, title={Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models}, author={You, Zhiyuan and Li, Zheyuan and Gu, Jinjin and Yin, Zhenfei and Xue, Tianfan and Dong, Chao}, journal={arXiv preprint arXiv:2312.08962}, year={2023} }
+@inproceedings{depictqa_v1, title={Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models}, author={You, Zhiyuan and Li, Zheyuan and Gu, Jinjin and Yin, Zhenfei and Xue, Tianfan and Dong, Chao}, booktitle={European Conference on Computer Vision}, pages={259--276}, year={2024} }